 Lack of indoor access means that this is a site best visited in pleasant weather.
 Doing so will allow you to spend time in the churchyard enjoying the incredibly vibrant hues of lichen and moss adorning the incredibly ancient headstones.
 There are a number of plots bordered by iron fencing, which has been there so long it is slowly being reclaimed by nature.
 All in all, it’s a wonderfully peaceful place to pass some time, making it hard to comprehend the layers of history and lives that have come together in this place.
 Inverchaolain Church is a very ‘tempting tangent’ for the discerning pilgrim in Scotland.

 The former parish church of Inverchaolain lies on the east shore of Loch Striven.
-To get there you drive south from Dunoon, round Toward Point, and than north up the loch-side.
-The church lies near the end of the road, on the way to nowhere – unless you fancy a walk.
+To get there you drive south from Dunoon, round Toward Point, and then north up the loch-side – unless you fancy a walk..
+The church lies near the end of the road, on the way to Glenstriven Estate.

 In the past it was the parish church serving a wide area, with people even coming across Loch Striven by boat from as far away as Colintraive.
 In 1755 the population of the parish of Inverchaolain was 944, by 1791 this had declined to almost half at 504.
 The reason?
 The agricultural revolution meant that landowners could make more money from sheep than from tenants.
 So, whilst there were only 504 people in the parish, there was upwards of 14,000 sheep!